North American Leadership Summit 2020

 How can I attend if my financial resources are limited?

 Costs for the virtual NALS are moderate, but may still be prohibitive for some who should take part.
 PINA seeks funding to help those Summit candidates facing the most severe financial limitations.
 You may apply for financial assistance when you register.
 P}If you are able, please contribute to the participation of others, to the dissemination of findings, and for the support of projects spawned by the Summit through this GoFundMe campaign (link*).
 Any amount would be welcome to supplement grants, gifts, and the hard work of many.
 PINA is a non-profit dedicated to permaculture professionalism, continuing education, and earth repair.
 Please encourage your regional colleagues and permaculture organizations to whom you are connected to support your participation directly or through PINA’s fundraising efforts.

 Where is the event being held?

-The event will take place on-line via Zoom conference rooms.
-Details of how to participate technically will be sent upon registration.
+The event will take place on-line by video conference using Zoom.
+Details of how to participate will be sent upon registration.

 What happens after the event?

 We will carry this work forward to the next North American Permaculture Convergence or to the IPC, spread out to mobilize students and other responsive communities, and put our findings and our people to work.
 Attendees will turn to their home regions and work communities infused with new knowledge, connections, and clear direction.
 Networks and partnerships formed at the Summit will mobilize to manifest designs.